YordanGeorgiev/qto/doc/md/issue-tracker-devops-guide.md

 ### 6.2.
+Zero tollerance for bugs
+As soon as bugs are identified and reproduceable, register them as issues and resolve them with prio 1.
+After resolution, think about the root cause of the bug, the mear fact that the bug occured tells that something in the way of working has to be improved , what ?!
+Bugs are like broken windows the more you have them the faster the value of your building will be down to zero.

+### 6.3.
 Feature development in a feature branch
 You start the development in your own feature branch named : dev--&lt;&lt;issue-id&gt;&gt;-&lt;&lt;short-and-descriptive-name&gt;&gt;.

-### 6.3.
+### 6.4.
 ALWAYS Start with Unit Test
 Do not ever never write code without starting firsr the unit test on how-to test the code.
 Period.
 This is he only way to avoid braking old functionalities when the application code base grows larger.
 Each time a new bug is found fix it by adding new UnitTest!

-### 6.4.
+### 6.5.
 Branch for development - dev
 No code should be merged into the development branch without broad testing coverage and approval from the owner of the instance - as the owner of the instance is at the end responsible personally for the whole instance.

-### 6.5.
+### 6.6.
 Testing and integrations in the tst branch
 The tst branch is dedicated for testing of all the tests, the deployment, performance testing and configuration changes.
 Should you need to perform bigger than a small hotfix changes you must branch the tst branch into a separate dev--feature branch and re-run the integration testing and approval all over.
+At the end all the integration tests should be behind this shell call.

+    export issue_tracker_project=""; bash src/bash/issue-tracker/issue-tracker.sh -a run-integration-tests

-### 6.6.
+### 6.7.
 Quality assurance in the qas branch
 At this phase all the tests with all the expected functionalities should work at once.
 No small hotfixes are allowed - if a need arrises new branch is created to the tst branch The quality assurance

-### 6.7.
+### 6.8.
 Production in the prd branch
 The prd branch is the one deployed to the production environment.
 This code is NOT straight merged into the master branch , but after certain time depending on the dynamic of the tool with bugless operation merged.